hpc-carpentry/hpc-python/_episodes/13-wildcards.md

 Snakemake provides several solutions to this.
 Depending on what we want to do, it's possible to both index and name our wildcards.

-We need to add `wordcount.py` as a dependency of each of our data files.
+Suppose we want to add `wordcount.py` as a dependency of each of our data files.
 In this case, we can use `{input[0]}` to refer to the first dependency, and `{input[1]}` to refer to the second.